 4.3.2 Using the Post-Redirect-Get ( PRG ) Pattern

 The code in Listing 4.5 demonstrates a pattern call Post-Redirect-Get.
 You saw this briefly in Chapter 1.
 This pattern was first published in 2003 by Michael Jouravlev.
 The pattern is used to prevent some common problems that occur after a user has posted a form to a web server.
-If a view is rendered directly from a form post than the user may attempt to refresh the browser or bookmark the page.
-This problem can cause double form submissions or other erroneous behavior.
-By redirecting after a form Post to a url that uses a Get request, the problem is eliminated.
+If a view is rendered directly from a form post then the user may attempt to refresh the browser or bookmark the page.
+This can cause double form submissions or other erroneous behavior.
+By redirecting after a form Post to a URL that uses a Get request, the problem is eliminated.
 This makes the user experience consistent and deterministic.
 This pattern should be used when handling form posts.

 The screenshots in Figure 4.2 and 4.3 demonstrate a form to collect user input used by an edit action.
 The success path of the action redirects to the Index page and the page pulls the success message from TempData.
-The ASP.Net MVC framework provides the components like TempData and the RedirectToAction method to support the PRG pattern.
+The ASP.NET MVC framework provides the components like TempData and the RedirectToAction method to support the PRG pattern.
 This pattern helps us keep controller actions simple and concise, and it facilitates the application storyboard.

 Figure 4.2 screenshot of the user edit view